HarrisonWilde/Foundations-of-Bayesian-Learning-from-Synthetic-Data/README.md

 To use the `CmdStan` sampler option, a [working installation of CmdStan is required](https://mc-stan.org/users/interfaces/cmdstan), preferably version 2.23.0 but any later version should also work in lieu of breaking changes.

 To generate your own synthetic data using the same mechanism as us, we provide `run_gan.py` for the running of the PATE-GAN (paper [here](https://openreview.net/pdf?id=S1zk9iRqF7), source code [here](https://bitbucket.org/mvdschaar/mlforhealthlabpub/src/4fb84b06c83b7ed80b681c9b7d91e66c78495378/alg/pategan/)).
-Very little was changed in the workings of the GAN itself, we simply provide an interface for running it and a means to discretise some of its outputs.
+Very little was changed in the workings of the GAN itself, we simply provide an interface for running it and a means to discretise some of its outputs as well as some specific alterations to clean up the datasets we used.
 TensorFlow, Pandas and Numpy are required alongside a recent Python version to run this code (tested on 3.7.6).

 ## Usage and Reproducing the Results in Our Paper